sammy-kablammy/.config/quick_reference/bash_quick_reference.md

 ctrl + j acts like enter
-ctrl + w acts like ctrl + backspace in normal text editors alt + leftarrow or alt + rightarrow act like ctrl + arrows in other text editors !! retypes the previous command (very useful for `sudo !!`
+ctrl + w acts like ctrl + backspace in normal text editors alt + leftarrow or alt + rightarrow act like ctrl + arrows in other text editors !! retypes the previous command. very useful for `sudo !!` when you forget sudo.
-$# holds the number of command line args echo $? to see the error code of previous program echo $_ to see the most recently used command line argument echo $@ to see all the args you know that > will output to file, but >> can append text to file
+$# holds the number of command line args echo $? to see the error code of previous program echo $_ to see the most recently used command line argument echo $@ to see all the args you know > will write to a file, but >> can append text to file neofetch does the cool ascii art thing to bypass an alias, prepend the command with a backslash

 # symlink
 to link from one location to another (particularly useful with WSL), use `ln`